lydialawli/seakoala.io/docs/projects/draw3words.md

 - test and deploy the app production ready

 There’s still a lot to do before publishing the app (authentication feature and rules, fix some 🐞...) but feel free to play around and please let me know if you have any feedback!

+## Design process

+I was aiming for a modern, playful and out-of-the-box feel.
+Close to breaking the design principles but not quite.
+I focused mainly on the mobile screen and readjusted the web view from there.

 ## Up next